Malta has a straightforward if sophisticated process when applying for residence permits that you will need when staying for more than three months.

 - Be enrolled in a full-time educational program.

-- Meet all of the usual requirements about self-sufficiency, having somewhere to live, etc.
+- Meet all of the usual requirements such as financial self-sufficiency, having somewhere to live, etc.

 Benefits of Permanent and Long Term Residence in Malta